LonglonWu/PtychoAlignTools/README.md

  ![alt text](https://github.com/ElettraSciComp/PtychoAlignTools/blob/dev/pictures/ptychoAlign_GUI_C.png)

 **Load Mask**
-* This feature allows a user to pick a mask and apply it to the selected probes in order improve the refinement of the positions.
+* This feature allows a user to pick a mask and apply it to the selected probes in order to improve the refinement of the positions.
 * Loading the "filter_gaussian_sigma20.png" mask provided in [masks](https://github.com/ElettraSciComp/PtychoAlignTools/tree/master/sample-data/masks) and setting the operation dropdown menu to Mask give us the following:
   * place a screenshot.
 * If a mask is loaded it will also be used on the display of the Global Image.